g-leech/argmin-gravitas/_posts/2013-06-14-limits-to-self-invention.markdown

 confidence: 60%.
 Grounded in philosophy and anecdote, not the psychology of self-adjustment.
 importance: 6
 wordcount:  1000
-categories: self-help, philosophy, becoming, false framework
+categories: self-help, philosophy, becoming, false-framework
 argument:   bootstraps/argument.md
 ---